abhi15sep/electron-app/readme.md

-# Electron Course Files
+# Electron App Examples

-This repo contains all of the projects and files for my Electron course
+This repo contains all of the Electron app projects.

 * Electron Starter
 * ImageShrink App